 - Remembering your route to work

-Spatial memory is even more important for people who have problems with their eyesight.
+Spatial memory is even more important for people with eyesight problems.
 If you wear glasses or contacts and do not have them on when you get up in the middle of the night to go into the bathroom, it is spatial memory that allows you to remember where things are in the room so that you don't bump into anything or trip and fall.

 The Brain And Spatial Memory

-The primary part of the brain that is involved in spatial memory is the hippocampus.
-Studies in both rodents and humans have shown that the hippocampus is vital to operation of spatial memory.
-If there is any damage to the hippocampus, spatial memory suffers considerably.
+The primary part of the brain involved in spatial memory is the hippocampus.
+Studies in both rodents and humans have shown that the hippocampus is vital to the operation of spatial memory.
+If there is any damage to the hippocampus, spatial memory can experience irreversible damage.

-In addition, studies have found that the right hemisphere of the brain is utilized the most in spatial memory tasks.
-This contrasts to verbal memory tasks in that verbal memory uses primarily the left side of the brain.
-The right side of the brain as well as parts of the left side were used in subjects that performed spatial memory tasks that involved both spatial and verbal memory.
+In addition, studies have found that the brain's right hemisphere is utilized the most in spatial memory tasks.
+This contrasts with verbal memory tasks, which primarily use the left side of the brain.
+The right side of the brain as well as parts of the left side, were used in subjects that performed spatial memory tasks that involved both spatial and verbal memory.

 The parietal lobe also plays a role in spatial memory.
-When you perform a spatial memory task such as remembering where objects are in relation to the body, you are using the parietal lobe of the brain.
-This is also the area of the brain that is responsible for actions such as reaching and grasping.
-Without the spatial memory working in conjunction with the parietal lobe, you would not be able to reliably grasp something that was in front of you.
+When you perform a task, such as remembering where objects are in relation to the body, you are using the parietal lobe.
+This is also the area of the brain responsible for actions such as reaching and grasping.
+Without spatial memory working in conjunction with the parietal lobe, you would not be able to reliably grasp something that was in front of you.

 How Spatial Memory Works

-Spatial memory works in different ways depending on the type of information you are trying to recall.
+Spatial memory works differently depending on the type of information you are trying to recall.
 Spatial memory can be utilized in working memory, also called short-term memory, or in long-term memory.
 When you see something with your eyes, that information is transferred to iconic memory, a form of ultra-short-term sensory memory.

 When you place something down and forget where you put it five minutes later, this is a failure of spatial working memory.
 When you forget the route to the grocery store that you have taken several times, this is a lapse in long-term spatial memory.
 Both types of memory are reliant on the hippocampus.